5 Jackson Configuration Changes That Silently Break Your Microservices

 }

-The downstream service processes the payload.
-When referralCode is null, it clears the existing referral.
+When referralCode is null, the downstream service clears the existing referral.
 When the field is absent, it keeps the old value—different business outcomes.

-Why tests miss it: The Java object has referralCode = null in both cases.
-Any test that asserts on the Java object sees the same result.
-Only the serialized JSON differs.
+Why tests miss it – The Java object has referralCode = null in both cases.
+Tests that assert on the Java object see the same result; only the JSON differs.

-The trap: This is often introduced as a “clean‑up” or “reduce payload size” optimization.
-The pull request looks harmless: one line, no logic change, no test failures.
+The trap – Often introduced as a “clean‑up” or “reduce payload size” optimisation.
+The PR looks harmless: one line, no logic change, no test failures.

 3. Enum Serialization Strategy Changes Strings to Integers